Hypercubed/Epsilon-Prime/tutorial.md

 You will notice that the energy depletes as you move and mine.
 You can use all your energy to mine or return to the base periodically to unload and charge.
 This can be done several times until your units run out of energy.

 The only way to regain energy is to take a turn.
 In the upper left you will see the turn indicator.
 Use the >| button to advance one turn.

+Use the scripts dropdown to select a bots automatic actions each turn.
+Select 'Collect' for the bots action and 'Construct' for the base.

+Press play button to cycle turns and watch your bots work autonomously.